1890 Tommy’s Road

 All of our services, schedules, and staffing are tailored to the individual’s needs and specifications of their Individualized Support Plan (ISP).
 Our AFL homes provide 24-hour care in a private home environment that addresses the care and habilitative needs of the individual while promoting active community participation.
 AFL placements are at the discretion of the individual and the Legally Responsible Person.

-*Coming soon!
-We are excited to announce our plans to offer Day Supports this winter.
+*Now Open!
+We are excited to announce that we now offer Day Supports!
 We have spacious indoor and outdoor settings to accommodate various Day Program activities at our current office site.
-Be on the lookout!
+Come check us out!

 Olivia Fredrick, Program Director